gitreunion/datacup-challenge-esi-flipside/INSTALL.md

 ## Data Collection

-Indicate how to collect the data necessary for this project :
+Indicate how to collect the necessary data for this project :
 - Where and how to get the data ?
 - Where and how to integrate the data in the repository ? (example : in the direcctory data/raw)

 ## Dependencies

-List of the dependencies necessary to the project so that it can run locally :
+List of the necessary dependencies to the project so that it can run locally :
 - This project use principally python.
-The libraries used are python-venv, pandas, flask and others... (you can find them in the requirements directory)
+The libraries used are python-venv, pandas, flask and more... (you can find them in the requirements directory)
-- In order to install the dependencies you need first to install the python envirement:
+- First and foremost, in order to install the dependencies, you need to install the python environment with the following command:
 ```
 sudo apt -y install python3 python3-pip python3-venv
 ```
-- Then create an virtual python environement to avoid inconpatible libraries version:
+- Then create a virtual python environement to avoid incompatible libraries versions with the rest of your computer :
 ```
 mkdir venv
 python3 -m venv ./venv